krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 Also we Setup two different Environments "production" and "developement" those are necessary for an Approval Workflow.
 More on that later.

 ## Terraform apply

 The Final Step is to Apply the Terraform Code which will Setup the Defined Environment on Azure.

+As in the plan command you have to add variables in the `env:` subsection.

 ## Terraform main.tf

 Your /terrform/main.tf contains all the Setting for the Desired Infrastructure on Azure.
+It will be the major file where you have to implement things.

+# 2. Terraform Tasks

+## Terraform settings

-Every Terraform Project needs a Backend to Store the State by default a Local file will be used but there are many Different Available Backends.
-In our Case we Provide you with an Azure Storageaccount.
+Every Terraform Project needs a Backend to store the state by default a Local file will be used but there are many different available backends.
+In our case we have already provided you with an azure storage account and a container in which the state file resides.
-Which is Defined by first Stating the Resource Group and Storage Account Name.
-Inside a Storage Account we also Specify an Existing Container Name.
-The here Selected Key is the State File Terraform will use.
+However, it is your job to provide a unique name for the state file in `main.tf`.
 If it doesnt exist it will be created by the Terraform CLI.
-The Name of the Key needs to be Unique for every Participant. (only Lowercase and numbers allowed)
+The name of the placeholder `<your unique name>` needs to be unique for every participant. (only Lowercase and numbers allowed)

 ```
 terraform {